-Designed to prepare teachers in K-12 classrooms to become critical users of technology; to use appropriate hardware, software applications, and media to evaluate information, analyze and solve problems and communicate ideas to enhance student learning; and to respond to individual student learning styles, socio-economic background, culture, ethnicity, or geographic location.
-Required prior to admission to the Basic Teaching Credential program and meets the CCTC requirement for the preliminary teaching credential.
+Prepares K-12 teacher candidates to become critical users of technology and media to evaluate information, improve communication, analyze and solve problems, and to enhance student learning with knowledge of their students' learning styles, socioeconomic background, culture, ethnicity, or geographic location.
+Meets the CCTC Level I requirement.